-3. To support the creation of licensed childcare facilities that are run from the home as home occupations.
+- 3. To support the creation of licensed childcare facilities that are run from the home as home occupations. - 4.
+Educational opportunities required to meet the needs of current students and residents should be readily available including vocational and technical training.

-- 1. The School board should continue to explore ways to increase the diversity of the school curriculum and provide a mechanism to support new programs. - 2.
-The School board should explore options to improve the design and usage of the back parking lot in order to provide additional, and safer, parking and the arrival and departure of students.
-This will also alleviate some of the concerns around parking on the South Common. - 3.
+- 1. The Select Board should coordinate and work with the District's Board to: - a.
+Continue to explore ways to increase the diversity of the school curriculum and provide a mechanism to support new programs. - b.
+Explore options to improve the design and usage of the back parking lot in order to provide additional, and safer, parking and the arrival and departure of students.
+This will also alleviate some of the concerns around parking on the South Common. - c.
 The School board and Select board should explore placing a sidewalk on the south side of School St. from Rt.
 110 to the school.
-Angled parking should be allowed on the north side of School St. with no parking next to the sidewalk.
+Angled parking should be allowed on the north side of School St. with no parking next to the sidewalk. - d.
+Meet at least annually with the District's Board to determine if school building facilities are adequate. - e.
+Should identify career, vocational, and technical education needs by working with employers and the staff of the secondary schools that students attend.